 New tactics were developed as U.S. Air Force Wild Weasel crews and their Vietnamese opponents gained experience with new technologies.

-The introduction of the General Dynamics AGM-78 Standard ARM drastically changed the work of Wild Weasel airmen, making the job much simpler and safer.
+The introduction of the General Dynamics AGM-78 Standard ARM dramatically changed the job of Wild Weasel airmen, making their work simpler, safer and more effective.

-Following the 1968 halt of the bombing campaign over North Vietnam, Wild Weasel missions focused on protecting reconnaissance missions over the Ho Chi MInh trail.
+Following the 1968 halt of the bombing of North Vietnam, Wild Weasel activity over Ho Chi Minh trail stepped up.

 In the final stages of the Vietnam War, when President Richard Nixon sent B-52 strategic bombers to strike targets in Hanoi and Haiphong, the Wild Weasels provided protection.